top of page

 Ladders Rules

-Injuries or Out of Town: If a player will miss more than 2 consecutive weeks, the player may be frozen by sending an email to ladders@pcpickleball.org.
-They will be moved to the bottom of the ladder, and when they return will assume a spot as close as possible to their previous ranking.
+Injuries or Out of Town: If a player will miss 3 or more consecutive weeks, the player may be frozen by sending an email to Ladders.pcPickleballClub@gmail.com.
+When they return will assume a spot as close as possible to their previous ranking.

 Rank: Each player has a "rank" which is his or her relative position to all other players participating in the Ladder.
-There are no ties.
 If a player has a rank of #5, it means four players are ranked higher and all the rest are ranked lower.

 Moving Up & Down in Rank: Players are re-ranked each week according to match outcomes using these rules: